 Then, after a short trek through the balsam grove, the trail exits into an idyllic, sun-drenched, rocky landscape that’s covered in wildflowers as far as the eye can see.
-The hike climbs to a ridgeline and summits Black Balsam Knob, the first of a line of treeless balds that are carpeted in endless wildflowers, wild blueberries and blackberries.
-Views extend in every direction.
-At over 6,000 feet, the air is fresh and breezy, and the sunshine warm but not scorching.
-This is Black Balsam Knob on the Art Loeb Trail, and it’s simply one of North Carolina’s best, most beautiful, can’t-wait-to-do-it-again hikes.
+The hike climbs to a ridge line and summits a rocky, treeless mountaintop the first of a line of mountain balds carpeted in endless wildflowers, wild blueberries, and blackberries.
+Views extend in every direction, stretching in 360-degree panoramas.
+At over 6,000 feet, the air is fresh and breezy, and the sunshine is warm but not scorching.
+It’s simply one of North Carolina’s best, most beautiful, can’t-wait-to-do-it-again hikes.

-The hike exits tree cover at .15 mile, veering northwest and sighting Black Balsam Knob ahead.
+The hike exits the balsam stand at .15 mile, veering northwest.
+Straight ahead, Black Balsam Knob immediately rises into view.
 The trail climbs through a grass and wildflower-filled landscape, scrambling over large rock outcrops.
-The hike passes a lone balsam tree on trail right, standing a solitary distance from the nearby grove.
+A lone balsam tree stands on the right of the trail, a solitary distance from the nearby grove.

-After soaking up some truly stunning views, the hike retraces its outbound steps to the trailhead, completing at 1.4 miles.
+After soaking up some truly stunning views, the hike retraces its outbound steps to the trailhead, completing the adventure at 1.4 miles.

-Black Balsam Knob via the Art Loeb Trail: Directions & Details
+Black Balsam Knob on the Art Loeb Trail: Directions & Details

 Free (but limited) parking is available along Black Balsam Knob Road, located south of Asheville at milepost 420 on the Blue Ridge Parkway.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)